rlivingsus/misc/AllBooks.md

 - Robertson, Donald: How to Think Like a Roman Emporer
 - Robinson, Frank M: The Dark Beyond the Stars
 - Robinson, Kim Stanley: Aurora
 - Robson, David: The Expectation Effect: How your Mindset Can Change your World
+- Rogers, Fred: Dear Mister Rogers
 - Rollins, James: The Starless Crown
 - Ronson, Jon: So You've been Publicly Shamed
 - Rosenbloom, Stephanie: Alone Time